More on Home Insurance

 Note: The information above represents potential policy options and may not be available for every applicant.
 Speak to a licensed expert for a personalized look at your coverage options.

 Allstate's appealing online interface and easy-to-use tools help it shine in the customer experience category.
 It's also available in every state.
-But in terms of claims satisfaction, Allstate lags behind some competitors.
+In a big departure from last year, Allstate now sits above most competitors when it comes to claims satisfaction.

 Allstate homeowners insurance is available in all 50 states and the District of Columbia.

 Allstate’s application process is about as easy as it gets and can be done online in its entirety.
 You simply plug in your ZIP code, personal information, and home address and Allstate will then autofill the bulk of questions related to your home, such as its age, number of floors, and foundation type.

 You'll also have to answer some personal questions, like names of anyone else who lives in your home, the breed of dog you have if you have a pet, and some details about your insured history.
 Allstate will then generate several quote options at the different tiers of coverage offered.
-However some applicants won't be able to receive an instant quote online and will be directed to a local agent instead.
+However some applicants won't be able to receive an instant quote online and will be directed to a local Allstate agent instead.

 Allstate’s website provides a transparent and complete picture of how their claims process works.
 They list a few different options for filing claims: by contacting your agent directly, calling Allstate’s claims division, logging into the Allstate website and filing a claim, or by using the Allstate mobile app.